jkblume/family-dashboard/README.md

 This dashboard should motivate the whole family to be more active/sportly and to live a digital life.
 But in respect to privacy and data that exist as long as you want!

+## Usage

+1. Run `docker-compose up -d` to start all services
+1. Navigate to http://localhost:81 into your browser (for frontend view)
+1. Navigate to http://localhost:8000/admin into your browser (for django server admin interface, user in dev mode: root with pw root1234)

 ## 💻 Planned Features?

 - Stats